>>>>gt;>>t;>>>>>>>>Four years seems like a long time when you're eleven years old, but in the blink of an eye it was gone. This is all that's left.

 ‘What are you doing here?
 You’re not in this class anymore.
 You should be in Mister Askew’s classroom,’ said a brusque Mister Fisk.

-Bang, have that Lynch.
+Bang, have that.
 What a bastard.
-After gathering my gear and the remnants of my hymn book as quickly as I could, I crawled out of room; a horrible end to my time in A1.
+After gathering my gear and the remnants of my hymn book, I crawled out of the room; a humiliating end to my time in A1.

 Break time…